sjbennett123/polarlarp/content/monster_manual/national/pantherghast_alpha.md

 armor: By Class
 offensive_abilities:
   - Will Possess Skills as PC
-  - Carrier Attack: Drain Life
+  - Carrier Attack - Drain Life
   - Alpha Pantherghast Gains the Skills of a Person Designated in The Circle of Power at the Time of Summoning
 defensive_abilities:
   - Affected by Magic